-- Completion of one presentation to Psychology staff and at hospital in-service or conference - Presentation of case conceptualization, minimum of once per month. - Attendance at scheduled didactic opportunities - Completion of 2000 hours - 25% of time in direct service - Completion of monthly hours logs - Minimum of six Psychological evaluations as assigned by supervisor - Minimum of six Diagnostic Interviews as assigned by supervisor - Meet criteria of guarterly evaluations/minimum thresholds for achievement - Completion of a Capstone project: A work product that advances the mission of Rogers Behavioral Health.
+- Completion of one presentation to Psychology staff and at hospital in-service or conference - Presentation of case conceptualization, minimum of once per month. - Attendance at scheduled didactic opportunities - Completion of 2000 hours - o 25% of time in direct service - Completion of monthly hours logs - Minimum of six Psychological Assessments as assigned by supervisor - Completion of Case Formulations/ Consultations as assigned by supervisor - Meet criteria of guarterly evaluations/minimum thresholds for achievement - Completion of a Capstone project: A work product that advances the mission of Rogers Behavioral Health.
 Topics to be approved and evaluated by intern faculty.